ltann/reRead-Boston-Hack-19/README.md

 - Search History (for each project/album in Portfolio): you can order history search by tags, number of clicks, time spent on webpages, latest clicked on etc.

-- Suggest pages to continue your research when u look into an album.
+- Suggest (new) pages to continue your research when u look into an album.

 - NOTE: the portfolio homepage can be replaced with the newtab.
 This implementation would require a web-server